 ~This post may contain affiliate links.
 If you click one and make a purchase, I may receive a commission at no additional cost to you.
 This helps us fund creating great content for you!
 For more information click here ~

-Let’s dive right in and start off with a few examples so you can get your mind around what a dutch door spread really is.
+Let’s dive right in and start off with a few examples so you can get your mind around what a dutch door spread really looks like and how it works.

 This is a great example of a horizontal dutch door.
 When you use this method you will have to cut out a section of your pages to make it work.
 This example is a monthly spread with the week exposed underneath.